 Tip 3.
 Engage in Meaningful Extracurricular Activities

 Hopefully, this article on the admission process and tips for getting into the University of Oslo was informative and helpful.
-Find more similar articles on the Study in Norway!
-Also, check out European courses on the Available Programs in Europe for international students.
+Find more similar articles on the Study in Norway page.
+Also, if you are interested, check out European courses on the Available Programs in Europe!

 About the Author: Hyun Lee